 No. Unlike adult criminal hearings, juvenile hearings are confidential.
 Only persons who have a direct interest in the case or who work for the court may be admitted.

 Does a Juvenile Get a Jury Trial in South Carolina?

 The answer depends on whether the family court transfers (waives) to adult criminal court.
 If the child is waived to adult criminal court, then the child is entitled to a jury trial just like an adult who is charged with a crime.
 If the child isn’t transferred to criminal court, then the child doesn’t have a right to a jury trial.
 Instead, the child and the child’s parents or guardian are then notified of the charges in the petition, and the family court sets an “adjudicatory hearing” to decide whether the child is innocent or whether there is sufficient proof beyond a reasonable doubt that the child committed a crime or a status offense.

-When can a child be tried as an adult for a crime in South Carolina?
+Can a Juvenile be Tried as an Adult for a Crime in South Carolina?

 The family court may conduct a “waiver hearing” to decide whether a waiver to adult criminal court is in the child’s and the public’s best interest.
 During the waiver hearing, the family court may waive the child to adult criminal court if:

 - The child (any age) is charged with murder;

 - The child 16 or older and is charged with any criminal offense (not a status offense);